vtexdocs/dev-portal-content/docs/vtex-io/Store Framework Apps/pixel-apps/vtex-listrak-pixel.md

 },
 ```

-:warning: Note that the HTML has all been combined into a single line, and double quotes `"` replaced with single quotes `'`.
+> ⚠️ Note that the HTML has all been combined into a single line, and double quotes `"` replaced with single quotes `'`.

-:warning: Also note that each `@Recommendation.LinkUrl` has been replaced with `@(window.location.origin + Recommendation.LinkUrl)`.
+> ⚠️ Also note that each `@Recommendation.LinkUrl` has been replaced with `@(window.location.origin + Recommendation.LinkUrl)`.
 This is because the `LinkUrl` stored for each product in Listrak is a relative URL. `ImageUrl` does NOT need this same treatment because each `ImageUrl` is already an absolute URL.

 ## Checkout Integration